Welcome to the journey of becoming an MFY teacher!

 Step 2: Group Consultation Sessions (Zoom sessions)

 Graduates of the Teacher Training (i.e. Teacher Trainees), are required to register for 10 group consultation sessions (i.e., Zoom sessions, which are 1 hour in length if more than 3 are registered, and 30 minutes in length if 1-3 students are registered) while teaching their first 8-week MFY program.
+(Note: These sessions have an additional total cost of $400 for ten sessions).
 This provides trainees with the essential support needed to teach MFY and maintain the integrity of the program.
 Upon completion of the required Zoom sessions, “trainees” receive the designation of “Trained Teacher” and can be listed on the Center for MSC website in a directory of Trained Teachers.

 The MFY program is led by two instructors.
 This model enables one instructor to monitor the emotional needs of individual participants while the other is teaching.
 We know that self-compassion can activate strong emotions and that teens’ emotions can be unpredictable.
 It is important for teachers to be able to hold a safe container and support the group.
 We therefore recommend that one of the teachers, or an assistant to the MFY teacher (in the instance that a second MFY teacher is not available), be a licensed mental health clinician.